jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 1. [Notes](#notes)

 ## Naming <a name="naming"></a>
+Poorly-chosen names can mislead the reader and cause bugs.
+We cannot stress enough how important it is to use descriptive names.
+Pick names that match the semantics and role of the underlying entities, within reason.
+Avoid abbreviations unless they are well known (Do not abbreviate by deleting letters within a word).
+After picking a good name, make sure to use consistent capitalization for the name, as inconsistency requires clients to either memorize the APIs or to look it up to find the exact spelling.
 ### Classes
 Classes that are part of the main libary should use our modified UpperCamelCase style of "G4CMPFooBar"*.
+One exception to this rule is when dealing with well known abbreviations, for example: ```class G4CMPLewinSmithNIEL```

 Classes that are a not a part of the main libary, i.e. examples, tests, and validation, should use UpperCamelCase but not the "G4CMP" prefix as to not confuse new users.

 *_Very early utility classes, in particular the code that handles the config.txt files (like G4LatticeLogical, etc.), and the phonon particle types, have the plain "G4" prefix.
 In fact, there are versions of those classes in the G4 library.
 If we change the names in G4CMP, then the G4 version will be "exposed" and confuse builds._

-### Files
+## Class Files <a name="class"></a>
-There should usually be one class per .cc file that follows the naming convention above.
-See also [Header Files](#headers).
+There should usually be one class per .cc file that follows the class naming convention above.

 ## Header Files <a name="headers"></a>
 In general, every .cc file should have an associated .hh file.
 There are some common exceptions, such as unit tests or macros and small .cc files containing just a main() function.